vinimedeirosdev/vinimedeirosdev/README.md

 My name is Vinícius Medeiros and I am 19 years old.

-Starting now in the programming career with more than 1 year of experience in the Full Stack area, I'm looking for my first job in this sector to gain more proficiency, everything has a beginning, doesn't it?
+I have more than 1 year of experience in the Full-Stack area with more aptitude in the Front-End and at the moment I am studying "System Analysis" at Faculdade Senac - Brasília (DF).

 I am a very studious and focused person!
 Technology has always been my biggest passion ❤
 <br>